 - An RSVP email would be sufficient for the list of attendees.

 6. Refreshments and Snacks

-Account 50260 should be charged for all expenditures below unless the event is considered a professional development activity, then account 50261 should be charged.
+Account 50260 should be charged for all expenditures below including a professional development activity.

 Meeting refreshments require the written approval of the appropriate dean or system office head (a position that reports to a Vice President or Chancellor).

-- The KCTCS System Director of Business Services may approve exceptions to the dollar limit.
+- The KCTCS Assistant Vice President of Business Services/COO may approve exceptions to the dollar limit.

-- In the event of a combined orientation or reception for employees and students, the expense for employees should be charged to account 50260 or 50261 as appropriate and the expense for the student portion charged to account 50270.
+- In the event of a combined orientation or reception for employees and students, the expense for employees should be charged to account 50260, and the expense for the student portion charged to account 50270.

 - An itemized receipt is required to be attached to the payment document along with a completed Working Meals, Refreshments, and Accommodations Report (BA50).

 - In addition, a list of attendees and agenda is required as an attachment.